silentpete/pg-h.io/containers/golang_blog/posts/2018/04/15/InfluxDB---Overview-of-getting-data-into-a-database.md

-InfluxDB - Overview of getting data into the database.
-April 15, 2018
 I was excited to see a new question I think I could help answer on the community message board, so I gave answering it a shot.
 I ended up getting a "thank you", yeay!

-## Writing data to influxdb using the API example
+# Writing data to influxdb using the API example

 Getting data into a InfluxDB is fairly straight forward.
 Use the API, give it a metric name, some key/value pairs, and a value.
 The problems come usually when a system gives you a string and having to format that string to get into a desired state.